gmdelc66/primalitytest/README.md

      For exampele it an factor a 60 digit number like 632459103267572196107100983820469021721602147490918660274601
      in about an hour to two depending on your machine and factor a 41 digit number like 12785407097419647710079782477202050848441 in a few seconds.

+ I also included lgcdsuaring.py for college students learning about primes to show how to find prime numbers via squaring rather than square rooting.
+It's a different approach and thougth it may be beneficial for those learning about primes.
+And it can be used by importing with: from lgcdsquaring import *

 ** UPDATE JUNE 11th 2020 **